HomeSongs

 Con querer y non querer, una noche durmió con él.

-Malhaya tripa de madre, qu’ aquí sola la deió.
+Malhania tripa de madre, qu’ aquí sola la dejó.

 Por ahí pasó un viejecico, de ella s’ amansiyó:

-malhaya vos, caballero, qu’ aquí sola la deió.
+malhania vos, caballero, qu’ aquí sola la dejó.

-May you come at a good hour, my son-in-law, may you come at a good hour, my king,
+- Come at a good hour, my son-in-law, come at a good hour, my king,

 where did you leave my daughter, in foreign cities?

-I left her pregnant for eight (months), I came to take her,
+- I left you pregnant for eight (months), I came to take you,

-To Filismena I give her as a sister of yours. –
+- To Filismena I give you as a sister of yours.

 Now she dresses and arms herself, now she goes to where her sister is.